guettli/why-i-like-django-and-sap/README.md

 The built-in data types (list, tuples, dictionaries, sets) are great in Python.
 The same is possible with abap, but you need more typing: https://stackoverflow.com/questions/53613063/dictionaries-in-abap

+Unittesting and checking code coverage is daily business in Python and Django projects.
+In abap this is not that widespread.
+Maybe I am biased.
+This is my personal perception.